Bob Belden (American football)

-Robert Belden (born June 20, 1947) is an American former professional football player who was a quarterback for the Dallas Cowboys of the National Football League (NFL).
+Robert Belden (June 20, 1947 – May 5, 2026) was an American professional football player who was a quarterback for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

-Early life
+Early life and education

 Belden attended Central Catholic High School, where he was a teammate of future pro football hall of famer Alan Page.
-He became a starter at quarterback as a junior and registering a 4-3-3 record.
-In his final year, his team finished with a 6-3-1 record and he was named All-Ohio.
+He became a starter at quarterback as a junior and registering a 4–3–3 record.
+In his final year, his team finished with a 6–3–1 record and he was named All-Ohio.

-He accepted a scholarship from the University of Notre Dame, where he was the third-string quarterback behind Terry Hanratty and Joe Theismann.
+Belden accepted a scholarship from the University of Notre Dame, where he was the third-string quarterback for the Fighting Irish behind Terry Hanratty and Joe Theismann.
+Belden was a member of their 1966 squad that won a national championship.
 He tore his left medial collateral ligament during the 1967 spring practices and tore again the same ligament during the 1968 spring practices.

 As a senior, he was 3-for-3 in passing and 8-for-14 in his career, although he didn't reach the minimum playing time to be lettered.